Christian Bethancourt Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The Red Sox pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Red Sox's 4.65 team ERA ranks 24th among all MLB pitching staffs.
+- The Red Sox have the 24th-ranked team ERA among all league pitching staffs (4.64).

-- The Red Sox give up the fifth-most home runs in baseball (77 total, 1.4 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (77 total, 1.3 per game).

-- The Red Sox are sending Whitlock (2-2) out for his fifth start of the season.
-He is 2-2 with a 5.14 ERA and 15 strikeouts through 21 2/3 innings pitched.

-- The righty's last appearance came on Saturday against the Arizona Diamondbacks, when he tossed five innings, surrendering one earned run while allowing three hits.
+- His last time out came on Sunday against the Arizona Diamondbacks, when the righty tossed four innings, surrendering four earned runs while allowing six hits.

-- In four games this season, the 26-year-old has an ERA of 5.14, with 6.4 strikeouts per nine innings.
-Opponents are batting .278 against him.
+- The 26-year-old has an ERA of 5.30, with 8.5 strikeouts per nine innings, in 10 games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.